mathesar-foundation/mathesar-wiki/team/worklogs/ghislaine.md

 dateCreated: 2023-07-06T20:00:15.650Z
 ---

+## 2023-07-26

+Prepared presentation for the team meeting.
+Attended team meeting and presented user research.
+Design for Admin User creation.

+## 2023-07-24

+I've continued work on the use cases table.
+I've been digging into the different stakeholders and understanding their needs, capturing goals and pain points from various sources.
+I've also been preparing the data and insights for the upcoming meeting with the team.

+**Current Focus:**

+- Creating the use cases table for the user research project
+- Preparing for the upcoming meeting with the team

 ## 2023-07-20

 I continued working on the table.
 I also logged usability issues that I found and opened a GitHub issue to address a bug I encountered.